Christian Auty, Principal in the firm’s Health Care Law practice group, discusses the impact that president-...

 This is a challenging time to run any business in the health care industry.
-Many of the old rules no longer apply, health care laws are more complicated than ever, and future legislation will continue to change how this industry must operate.
-The result is likely to be greater uncertainly and more tough choices.
+Many of the old rules no longer apply, health care laws are more complicated than ever, and future legislation will continue to change how the industry operates.
+More uncertainly and tough choices lie ahead.

-Much Shelist's health care attorneys provide straightforward solutions to the complex business, legal, and regulatory issues that you can face every day.
-Our real-world approach is grounded in the practical – we immerse ourselves in our clients’ business, identify their specific needs and deliver the most effective counsel possible.
+Much Shelist's health care attorneys provide straightforward solutions to the complex business, legal, and regulatory issues that you face every day.
+Our real-world approach is grounded in the practical – we immerse ourselves in our clients’ business, identify their specific needs, and deliver the most effective counsel possible.

-Our team has significant experience representing provider-owned medical groups, large health systems, for-profit and not-for-profit hospitals, ancillary care providers, pharmacies, drug manufacturers, home health agencies, supportive living facilities, combining care retirement communities, life care centers, hospices, managed care companies, and other clients at every stage of the business lifecycle – from startups to established enterprises.
-We also have an extensive practice advising assisted-living facilities, long-term care facilities, rehabilitation centers, and other facilities that serve the disabled and senior citizens facing medical challenges.
+Our team has significant experience representing provider-owned medical groups, large health systems, pharmacies, drug manufacturers, for-profit and not-for-profit hospitals, skilled nursing facilities, ancillary care providers, home health agencies, assisted living facilities, supportive living facilities, combining care retirement communities, life care centers, hospices, managed care companies, and other clients at every stage of the business lifecycle – from startups to established enterprises.

 We serve health care clients in the following key areas:

-Counseling, including day-to-day operational concerns, employment and administrative matters, vendor agreements, compliance, intellectual property, and real estate and construction issue
+Counseling, including day-to-day operational concerns, employment and administrative matters, vendor agreements, regulatory compliance, intellectual property, and real estate and construction issues

 Transactions, including mergers, acquisitions, joint ventures, strategic alliances, financings and investments

-Regulatory Matters, including compliance with the Anti-Kickback Statute and other federal fraud and abuse, Stark law, Medicare and Medicaid compliance and survey and certification issues, state licensure matters, certificates of need and other regulations
+Regulatory Matters, including compliance with the Anti-Kickback Statute and other federal fraud and abuse, the Stark law, Medicare and Medicaid compliance and survey and certification issues, state licensure matters, certificates of need and other regulations